Clinical Laboratory Science

 Professional Association Links

-To find a list of national accredited training programs, visit the National Accrediting Agency for Clinical Laboratory Sciences website at (search for MLS): www.naacls.org/Find-a-Program.aspx.
+To find a list of nationally accredited training programs, visit the National Accrediting Agency for Clinical Laboratory Sciences website at www.naacls.org/Find-a-Program.aspx (set the "Program Type" filter to "Medical Laboratory Scientist" before searching).

-For a listing of California approved programs, visit: https://www.cdph.ca.gov/Programs/OSPHLD/LFS/CDPH%20Document%20Library/P-Approved-CLS-Training-Programs.pdf
+For a list of approved programs in California, visit https://www.cdph.ca.gov/Programs/OSPHLD/LFS/CDPH%20Document%20Library/P-Approved-CLS-Training-Programs.pdf